Grey: The grey suit

 During the 19th century, women's fashions were largely dictated by Paris, while London set fashions for men.
 The intent of a business suit was above all to show seriousness, and to show one's position in business and society.
-Over the course of the century, bright colours disappeared from men's fashion, and were largely replaced by a black or dark charcoal grey frock coat in winter, and lighter greys in summer.
+Over the course of the century, bright colors disappeared from men's fashion, and were largely replaced by a black or dark charcoal grey frock coat in winter, and lighter greys in summer.
 In the early 20th century, the frock coat was gradually replaced by the lounge suit, a less formal version of evening dress, which was also usually black or charcoal grey.
 In the 1930s the English suit style was called the drape suit, with wide shoulders and a nipped waist, usually dark or light grey.
-After World War II, the style changed to a slimmer fit called the continental cut, but the colour remained grey.
+After World War II, the style changed to a slimmer fit called the continental cut, but the color remained grey.